 While Twitter can be used for good, unfortunately in the case of Bangkok’s current flooding situation, in some cases Twitter is doing nothing but causing more panic as irresponsible people, who think it’s fun to spread every rumour about ‘floods’ in Bangkok, tweet lies with little regard for how it may affect other people.

 People already worried enough about Bangkok’s floods and in danger of losing their homes.

-Over the course of today, I’ve spent around an hour, during various times of the day, reading Twitter tweets
+Over the course of today, we at Tasty Thailand have spent around an hour, during various times of the day, reading Twitter tweets

-Tweeting lies, gossip and utter garbage on Twitter about areas of Bangkok “flooding” is incredibly irresponsible, bordering on criminal and, jesus, didn’t your parents teach you any better?
+Tweeting gossip and lies on Twitter about areas of Bangkok “flooding” is incredibly irresponsible, bordering on criminal and, honestly, didn’t your parents teach you any better?